-- 1. There are limited circumstances where schools will need to carry out new checks on existing staff.
-These are when: - an individual working at the school moves from a post that was not regulated activity with children into work which is considered to be regulated activity with children.
-In such circumstances, the relevant checks for that regulated activity must be carried out; - b. there has been a break in service of 12 weeks or more; or - c. there are concerns about an individual's suitability to work with children. - 2.
-For colleges, an individual moving from a position that did not involve the provision of education to one that does, must be treated as if that individual were a new member of staff and all required pre-appointment checks must be carried out.
+There are limited circumstances where schools and colleges will need to carry out new checks on existing staff.
+These are when:

+- an individual working at the school moves from a post that was not regulated activity with children into work which is considered to be regulated activity with children.
+In such circumstances, the relevant checks for that regulated activity must be carried out; - 2. there has been a break in service of 12 weeks or more; or - 3. there are concerns about an individual's suitability to work with children.